kvz/baseamp/README.md

  - Extracts full Todolists of a project, and saves them to a markdown file (or STDOUT), overwriting anything that was already there.

+When syncing, Baseamp:

+ - Does a *download* after an *upload*, in order to save the IDs locally of newly created todos.
+Recommended mode of operation.
+Only works against a local `.md` file, not with STDIN/OUT

 Baseamp cannot sync a todo's attachments or contents, but also won't override them, so you can safely use the webinterface to enrich todos.

 There is no concept of sub-todos.

-You should do a *download* after every *upload*, in order to save the IDs locally of newly created todos.

 Keep in mind that if you remove 1 item from a list, it can result in `position` updates for siblings in that list.